superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 ANN provides a crucial advantage over brute force search for large, high-dimensional datasets.
 [ANN-benchmarks’ “Benchmarking Results”](https://ann-benchmarks.com/) demonstrate that brute force algorithms provide the highest precision but at a tradeoff cost of fewer QPS (queries per second).
 Hybrid approaches combining ANN and exact search (i.e., full scan) can provide both speed and accuracy.

-To select an ANN method appropriate to your application, you need to evaluate metrics like recall and latency in relation to the dataset scale, dimensionality, and data distribution requirements of your use case.
+To select an ANN method appropriate to your application, you need to evaluate metrics like recall and latency in relation to your dataset scale, dimensionality, and data distribution requirements.

 #### Code example: full scan vs. ANN